Skip to contents

 Details

-delta returns the cone angle containing ~63% of the data (in degree if x is a "Plane" or "Line", or in radians if otherwise).
+delta returns the half apical angle of the cone containing ~63% of the data (in degrees if x is a "Plane" or "Line", or in radians if otherwise).
 For enough large sample it approaches the angular standard deviation ("csd") of the Fisher statistics.

 rdegree returns the degree of preferred orientation of vectors, range: (0, 1).